 Note: this quick workout doesn’t include a warm-up or cool down.
 If this is your first movement of the day, warm up with this 5-minute warm up and cool down with this lower body-focused stretching video.

-Targets: the posterior chain muscles, including the erector spinae, gluteus maximus, hamstrings and adductors.
+Targets: The posterior chain muscles, including the erector spinae, gluteus maximus, hamstrings and adductors.

 The difference between a Romanian Deadlift (RDL) and Conventional Deadlift has to do with where the weights start.
-Romanian Deadlifts begin from a standing position and moves through an “eccentric” or downward range of motion.
+Romanian Deadlifts begin from a standing position and move through an “eccentric” or downward range of motion.
 Whereas a standard deadlift begins with the weights on the floor and moves through a “concentric” or upward motion.

 Targets: Hamstrings, gluteus maximus and core.